-The book of Revelation speaks of seven seals on a prophetic scroll being opened before the return of Jesus Christ to earth.
-What are the meanings of these seals?
+Revelation speaks of seven seals on a prophetic scroll being opened before the return of Christ.
+What are the meanings of the seven seals of Revelation?

-The fifth chapter of the book of Revelation shows a scroll being presented to Jesus Christ in heaven.
-This scroll is closed by seven seals that are opened one by one to indicate things that will occur before and during Christ’s second coming.
+Revelation chapter 5 shows a scroll being presented to Jesus Christ in heaven.
+This scroll is closed by seven seals that are opened one by one to indicate events that will occur before and during Christ’s second coming.

 Instead of indicating a rapture of the saints prior to the opening of the seals, these verses show what will happen after the seals have been opened and the plan of God fulfilled.

 After giving this overview, Revelation chapter 6 and successive chapters explain with greater detail how this will occur—how there will eventually be only righteous people remaining, people who will certainly praise God.

 Reflecting the end result of God’s plan, we note that when the “new heaven” and “new earth” are presented (Revelation 21:1), only faithful overcomers will remain.

 “He who overcomes shall inherit all things, and I will be his God and he shall be My son.
 But the cowardly, unbelieving, abominable, murderers, sexually immoral, sorcerers, idolaters, and all liars shall have their part in the lake which burns with fire and brimstone, which is the second death” (verses 7-8).

 Following this is the time when “every creature,” as spoken of in Revelation 5:13, will praise God the Father and Jesus.
 For more information on the saints at Christ’s return, see “Rapture: Will There Be a Secret Rapture?”

 The Olivet Discourse (Prophecy): key to understanding the seven seals of Revelation